AarsalAM/AarsalsBookStoreFinal/readme.txt

 I added the CategoryController in the Admin area.
 This controller uses the IUnitOfWork interface.
 In the same Admin area, I created a new Index view.
 I modified the generic index code with html given to me.
 I then both added the category menu item and then move it into the dropdown menu I had created before.

+To experiment with Font Awesome icons, I added them using element classes in the index file for category.
+I am now going to delete that and instead use the given javascript files.
+In these given javascript files, the same Font Awesome is used.

+I created an Upsert action result in the Category Controller.
+I also added an Upsert page as a view.
+I then created a partial view for both edit and back.

+I populated the Upsert.html and tested it.
+I then changed something on the page while the app was still running and refreshing the page showed my change of adding the title.
+I added a @section to validate the input.

+I created an Upsert POST action method in the Category Controller.
+I added a void save method to the category repository to add the save method.
+I tested and was able to create and update categories without issue.

+I am now adding the delete functionality.
+I added the delete API to the CategoryController.cs page.

+I then created a delete function in the category.js script file.
+I added the onclick functionality in trhe file as well.
+As it was said not to work on MS edge, I changed the browser to chrome.
+I tested but the delete function was not working.
+Troubleshooting now.
+Was able to find the error.
+I was missing a closing parenthesis in the onclick delete event.
+As well as a space before the class declaration.
+I had another error, the table would not auto reload when deleted.
+This was caused by a typo in the word "success".
+I found it and fixed it, it now all works.

+This is the end of part 2.